Waihi, Bay of Plenty, New Zealand 2017

 In a few places, kauri remain.

-.... and tall ferns, which by Australian standards assume the height of palms rather than ferns.
+.... and tall ferns, which by Australian standards assume the height of palm trees rather than ferns.

 Here is a building, once a general store in Waihi, now a beautifully painted residence.